sahej-dev/Snow/README.md

 ## Features
 - View upcoming and ongoing contests from supported platforms
 - 10+ supported platforms, including At Coder, Codeforeces, Hacker Earth etc.
-- Favorite a contest to receive reminders
+- Favorite a contest to receive reminders before its start time
 - Dynamic, Dark, and Light theme support
-- Beautifully designed with Material3 (You) spec
+- Beautifully designed with Material3 (You) design spec
 - Privacy focused as all data is stored on device ([more info](#privacy-policy))
 - Easy registerations: tap a contest's name to directly open its webpage
 - Customize reminder timings ([upcoming](#roadmap))